RStudio Connect supports multiple database options. Currently, the supported databases are SQLite and PostgreSQL.

 You must provide your own Postgres server which will likely be a separate box from your RStudio Connect server (but not required).
-We currently support any 9.x or 10.x version greater than or equal to 9.2.
+We currently support any 9.x version greater than or equal to 9.2.
 Your Postgres server does not have to be dedicated to RStudio Connect, but it must have its own dedicated database.

 To use Postgres, select it as your provider with

 Database.Provider = postgres.
 You will also need to provide a fully qualified Postgres URL in